dsanson/slides/talks/iad.md

    ✗   not Correct   not Correct
 :::

--   '✗' is not a truth value.
-It just indicates that the possibility that Z fails to be actualized.
+-   As when we considered Ibn ʿAdī, '✗' does not indicate a truth value.
+    There, it indicated that the saying in that condition was not a declarative.
+Here, it indicates that the declarative is not actualized.

 -   On our preferred interpretation, "correct" here means "true", and "false" is the metathetic negation of "true", so any declarative that is not